 - Or email!

-Rudolf Steiner College offers four different Early Childhood Education (ECE) tracks for future teachers who plan to work with young children.
+Rudolf Steiner College offers Early Childhood Education (ECE) for future teachers who plan to work with young children.
 We are pleased to offer a complete birth to seven early childhood training that prepares our students for teaching in parent-infant, parent-child, nursery and kindergarten classes.
-There are full-time and part-time programs designed to fit your schedule.

 Foundation in Anthroposophy: The Nature of the Human Being • Human Development • The Evolution of Consciousness • Rudolf Steiner’s Life and Work • Personal Biography and Life Cycles • Visual and Performing Arts • Nature Study • Cosmology

 Introduction to Waldorf Education: The Theory and Practice of Waldorf Education • Waldorf Curriculum and Methods • Child Development and Observation

 Other areas of study: The Arts • Threefold Social Sustainability • American Studies

 The Philosophical Foundations of Waldorf Education: Knowledge of the Human Being • Inner Development of the Teacher • School, Community and the Individual • The mindfulness practice of Waldorf methodology

 The Artistic Approach in the Practice of Teaching includes the following: The Time Arts (speech, drama, music, movement) • The Visual Arts (painting, drawing, clay, etc.)